When starting a business, the biggest challenge you will face is understanding the issues your business is solving for your customers.

 What is the importance of a business model?

-In order to build something means you need to have a clear path.
+To build something means you need to have a clear path.

 The procedure of building a business model establishes a plan for how you will turn your vision into reality.